Ogdensburg, New York: Resources

 Ogdensburg is home to the St. Lawrence Psychiatric Center, a mental health service provider offering both inpatient and outpatient services.
 The SLPC is part of the New York State Office of Mental Health (OMH) and serves the general public.

-A private educational institution, Mater Dei College, now closed, was formerly located in Ogdensburg.
-After Mater Dei College closed, its campus was occupied from 2001 to 2009 by Academy at Ivy Ridge.
-The privately operated boarding school enrolled kids aged 11–18 with behavioral issues.

-The Ogdensburg Public Library provides services including, but not limited to, free internet services, (wi-fi and computers that can be borrowed), as well as seven-day DVD and Blu-ray rentals, books, audiobooks and much more.
-There are services provided for teens, children and adults.

 The city is the site of the Frederic Remington Art Museum.
 The downtown museum is housed in the former family mansion of local industrialist David Parish on Washington Street.
 While the house was always called the Parish Mansion, Eva Remington lived there as a widow after the death of her husband Frederic Remington.
 He was notable for his paintings of the American West.
 The collection of Remington art and memorabilia is based on items from the estates of Eva Remington and her sister Emma.

-The Fort La Presentation Association has been organized to reconstruct and operate the mission fort as a living history museum.
-They intend to use it as a basis for education and heritage tourism, as well as an appreciation for the diverse history and peoples of the area.

-Ogdensburg is the site of two correctional facilities: Riverview and Ogdensburg.
-Run by the New York State Department of Correctional Services, the facilities provide jobs for local residents.
-One is located on the grounds of the former St. Lawrence Psychiatric Center.
+Ogdensburg is the site of two correctional facilities: Riverview and Ogdensburg, run by the New York State Department of Correctional Services One is located on the grounds of the former St. Lawrence Psychiatric Center.
 The other was built directly across New York State Route 37.

-Ogdensburg has become a cross-border shopping by mail center due to Canadians ordering goods on the internet and having them delivered to package receiving companies in Ogdensburg, and then driving to Ogdensburg to bring the items into Canada themselves.
-The UPS Store in Ogdensburg has been providing this service to Canadians for the last decade.
-Often this is due to U.S. companies offering web shopping but not shipping to Canada or charging a much higher price for items (or shipping charges) being sent to Canada.
-Businesses also warehouse their materials in Ogdensburg for shipping to locations in the U.S. and overseas.